 What is a Sewer Backup?

-Sewer backup is a common problem we see all the time, and it leads to major headaches for homeowners and businesses.
+Sewer backup is a common problem we see all the time, leading to major headaches for homeowners and businesses.
 If you notice sewer water backup, it needs to be addressed immediately to prevent damage and reduce the risk of health hazards from sewage exposure.
 When sewer pipes break down or become clogged, sewer water may build up in your basement and drain pipes, leading to costly repairs and damage to your floors, electrical system, and valuables.
 If left untreated, water from sewer backup can lead to mold in your home or business.

-Causes of Sewer Backup
+What Causes Sewer Blockages?

 Below are examples of the types of contaminated water that can affect your home through faulty plumbing systems:

-- Gray water: This is also known as sullage and generally defined as wastewater.
+- Gray Water: This is also known as sullage and is generally defined as wastewater.
 This is water that is generated from washed hands in face basins, showers, and baths, which is then recycled for secondary use (for example, toilet flushing, constructed wetlands, and landscape irrigation).
 Gray water can also include water discharge from dishwashers, laundry machines, and kitchen sinks.

-- Black water: More unsanitary than gray water, black water contains harmful bacteria and fungi.
+- Blackwater: More unsanitary than gray water, black water contains harmful bacteria and fungi.
 Black water generally comes from sources such as flushed toilets.

 How to Prevent Sewer Backups

 Many property owners incorrectly assume that the city will bear the costs of sewer backup, but this is not always the case.
-Unless damage is due to a city main blockage or pipe breakdown, homeowners bear the responsibility of costs related to pipe repair or home damage.
+Unless the damage is due to a city main blockage or pipe breakdown, homeowners bear the responsibility of costs related to pipe repair or home damage.
 It’s a good idea to check your insurance plan to ensure coverage before problems occur since many policies do not cover flood damage to your home or business.

 Best Practices for Preventing Sewer Backup in Your Home